The California Conservation Corps

 What is the CCC?

-The California Conservation Corps is a state agency, certified by The Corps Network, enrolling young men and women, 18 to 25, for a year of natural resource work and emergency response.
+The California Conservation Corps is a state agency, certified by The Corps Network, enrolling young adults, 18 to 25, for a year of natural resource work and emergency response.
 Simply stated, the CCC puts youth and the environment together to benefit both.

-The young women and men of the Corps work hard protecting and restoring California’s environment, responding to disasters, becoming stronger workers, citizens and individuals through their service.
+The young adults of the CCC work hard protecting and restoring California’s environment, responding to disasters, becoming stronger workers, citizens and individuals through their service.

 How long has the CCC been around?